zellerlab/cayman/README.md

   3. Samples comprising multiple fastq files (e.g. from multiple lanes) can be provided as space-separated lists.
 In the case of paired-end reads, ensure that the order of the files matches (e.g. `-1 sampleX_lane1_R1.fq sampleX_lane2_R1.fq -2 sampleX_lane1_R2.fq sampleX_lane2_R2.fq`)!

   4. The choice of assigning an unpaired read set to be "true" single-end reads or orphan reads influences the read count distribution.

       * A read pair gets assigned a count of `2 x 0.5 = 1` (as both reads of a pair are derived from the same sequenced nucleic acid fragment.)
       * An orphan read gets assigned a count of `1 x 0.5 = 0.5`.
       * A read from a single-end library gets assigned a count of `1`.

-* `</path/to/annotation_db>` is the path to a 4-column text file containing the reference domain annotation. (using the bed4 format: contig,start,end,domain-type).
-This contains all the CAZy domain annotations for all ORFs in our gene catalog.

-* `</path/to/bwa_index>` refers to the path to the gene catalog bwa index.

 ### Optional parameters